214 Dulles Hall, 230 West 17th Avenue, Columbus, OH, 43210

 Ph.D.
 The Ohio State University, History, March 1995, Advisors: Dr. Allan R. Millett and Dr. Williamson Murray; M.S.S.
 U.S. Army War College, Strategic Studies, June 2003; M.A.
 The Ohio State University, Military History, June 1992; B.S.
 United States Military Academy, graduated 1st in class, May 1982

-Dr. Peter Mansoor, Colonel, U.S. Army (Retired), is the General Raymond E. Mason, Jr. Chair of Military History.
+Dr. Peter Mansoor, Colonel, U.S. Army (Retired), is the General Raymond E. Mason, Jr. Chair of Military History and a CNN military analyst.
 He assumed this position in September 2008 after a 26 year career in the U.S. Army that culminated in his service in Iraq as the executive officer to General David Petraeus, the Commanding General of Multi-National Force-Iraq, during the period of the surge in 2007-2008.
+He has authored a history of this experience, Surge: My Journey with General David Petraeus and the Remaking of the Iraq War, which was a finalist for the inaugural Guggenheim-Lehrman Prize in Military History in 2013.

 After relinquishing command, Colonel Mansoor resided at the Council on Foreign Relations in New York as a senior military fellow.
 He then served as the founding director of the U.S. Army/Marine Corps Counterinsurgency Center at Fort Leavenworth, Kansas, where he helped to edit the counterinsurgency field manual, which was used to reshape the conduct of the Iraq War.
 In the fall of 2006 he also served on the Joint Chiefs of Staff Council of Colonels that reexamined the strategy for the war in Iraq.